by Christy Bieber | March 23, 2020

-The Ascent is reader-supported: we may earn a commission from offers on this page.
+Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
+Terms may apply to offers listed on this page.

 The majority of Americans want to become debt free -- but how should you prioritize this financial goal?

 Are you hoping to pay off your debts so you no longer have to worry about owing money to creditors?
 If so, you aren't alone.
-According to a recent Capital One survey on financial milestones, more Americans think about financial goals than health goals, life goals, or family goals.
+According to a recent Capital One survey on financial milestones, more Americans think about financial goals more than health goals, life goals, or family goals.
 And one of the number-one goals for the new decade is to be free of debt.

 While paying off creditors and saying goodbye to debt may seem like a good goal, it's important to consider whether this really should be your top financial priority.
 And if you do decide you want to become debt free, you want to be smart about how you plan to accomplish it.